antmicro/busperf/docs/source/output.md

 | apb            | setup or access phase | !psel              | not used           | access && !pready | not used        | other          |

 ## Multi channel

-- `Cmd to completion`: Number of clock cycles from issuing a command to receving a reponse.
+- `Cmd to completion`: number of clock cycles from issuing a command to receiving a response
-- `Cmd to first data`: Number of clock cycles from issuing a command to first data being transfered.
+- `Cmd to first data`: number of clock cycles from issuing a command to first data being transferred
-- `Last data to completion`: Number of clock cycles from last data being transfered to transaction end.
+- `Last data to completion`: number of clock cycles from last data being transferred to transaction end
-- `Transaction delays`: Delays between transactions in clock cycles
+- `Transaction delays`: delays between transactions in clock cycles
-- `Error rate`: Percentage of transactions that resulted in error.
+- `Error rate`: percentage of transactions that resulted in error
-- `Bandwidth`: Averaged bandwidth in transactions per clock cycle.
+- `Bandwidth`: averaged bandwidth in transactions per clock cycle

 ## Examples